 Above image: An Atnarko Autumn.
-At this time of year, when the sun makes brief appearances between coastal mountain peaks, its golden light on what is left of the hemlock leaves provides a striking contrast against deep blue, frozen mountains.
+At this time of year, when the sun makes brief appearances between coastal mountain peaks, its golden light on what is left of the cottonwood leaves provides a striking contrast against deep blue, frozen mountains.

 The Atnarko River Corridor, located within Nuxalk Territory and Tweedsmuir Provincial Park (South), is an increasingly popular bear viewing destination due to ease of access along Highway 20 and seasonal concentrations of grizzly and black bears as they congregate to feed on spawning salmon.
 With increasing visitation rates to Bella Coola Valley during peak tourist season, this combination of easy access and high-quality bear viewing presents not only a conservation challenge, but also an opportunity for examining human-bear interactions and how they might affect bear behaviour.